Suburb overview

 Run the numbers on a Kearneys Spring property

-Create free account →Capital-growth expectations for Kearneys Spring are modest for 2026 — incomes 23% below the QLD median of $90,298 suggest gains will lag headline metro markets.
-Rental coverage runs at ~89% of the typical mortgage ($1,343/month rent vs $1,517/month repayment), keeping cash flow in positive or near-neutral territory.
-The EquitySight investment score of 43/100 places Kearneys Spring in the mid tier of Australian suburbs we profile, and overall investor sentiment is cautious heading into the second half of 2026.
+Capital-growth expectations for Kearneys Spring are modest for 2026 — incomes 23% below the QLD median of $90,298 suggest gains will lag headline metro markets.
+At the 2021 Census, rental coverage ran at ~89% of the typical mortgage ($1,343/month rent vs $1,517/month repayment), keeping cash flow in positive or near-neutral territory.
+Verify against current rents and rates.
+Overall investor sentiment for Kearneys Spring is cautious heading into the second half of 2026, based on its income, rent and mortgage profile relative to the Queensland median.

-Kearneys Spring scores 43/100 on our EquitySight investment framework — a moderate rating.
-That score is driven by a population of 9,419, median household income of $69,420/year and median weekly rent of $310.
-Whether it fits your portfolio depends on whether you are targeting cash flow, capital growth, or a value-add renovation — all three are scored with suburb-specific numbers elsewhere on this page.
+Whether Kearneys Spring suits you depends on your strategy, but the fundamentals are concrete: a population of 9,419, a median household income of $69,420/year and median weekly rent of $310.
+Weigh those against your goal — cash flow, capital growth, or a value-add renovation — each of which we break down with suburb-specific ABS numbers elsewhere on this page.

-The main demand drivers in Kearneys Spring are a median household income of $69,420/year, a dwelling mix that is 55% separate houses, roughly 2 schools and 4 parks within the catchment.
-Together these shape both owner-occupier and tenant demand and are the factors we weight most heavily in the suburb's investment score.
+The main demand drivers in Kearneys Spring are a median household income of $69,420/year, a dwelling mix that is 55% separate houses.
+Together these shape both owner-occupier and tenant demand.

 Kearneys Spring has a usual resident population of approximately 9,419, compared with a Queensland suburb median of 5,474 — placing it in the upper half of the state's suburbs by size.
 Population is the clearest proxy for market depth: more residents mean more transactions and typically a shorter average days-on-market on resale.